bbc/childrens-games-starter-pack/docs/gmi.md

 #### Game Loaded

-BBC mobile apps will require games to call this method once the initial loading sequence has finished, this notifies the app that the game is ready.
+BBC mobile apps will display their own native loading screen on initial boot up of any games, this will generally overlay your initial in-game loading screen.
+This function tells the app that your game has finished loading and the native loading screem can be hidden.
+You should call this method on initial start up of your game after the initial load has completed and your loading screen is no longer visible.

 ````
 gmi.gameLoaded();